-A study of physical, radiological, hemodynamic, laboratory, nutritional, and cardiopulmonary diagnostic assessments.
-Course will emphasize restrictive lung diseases, neuromuscular, and cardiac diseases.
+A study of neonatal/pediatric cardiopulmonary care.
 The use of a microcomputer for application software is required.

 SDEV 0012 STUDENT SUCCESS COURSE (NCBO) (0-1.25-.25) CREDIT 0

 Corequisite: Must currently be on academic warning (first time cumulative GPA falls below 2.0) effective Spring 2021 Psychology of learning and success.
 Examines factors that underlie learning, success, and personal development in higher education.
 Topics covered include information processing, memory, strategic learning, self-regulation, goal setting, motivation, educational and career planning, and learning styles.
 Techniques of study such as time management, listening and note taking, text marking, library and research skills, preparing for examinations, and utilizing learning resources are covered.
 Includes courses in college orientation and developments of students' academic skills that apply to all disciplines.